ashqal/Hitarea/README.md

 ```

 ### Debug Mode
-set attribute 'app:debug=fase' in `com.asha.Hitarea` or `com.asha.HitareaWrapper`, and the hit area will be transparent.
+set attribute `app:debug=false` in `com.asha.Hitarea` or `com.asha.HitareaWrapper`, and the hit area will be transparent.

 ##LICENSE
 ```